IBM/aspera-cli/docs/README.erb.md

 For a Browser-less, Private Key-based authentication, use the following steps.

-In order to use JSON Web Token (JWT) for Aspera on Cloud API client authentication, a [private/public key pair](#private-key) must be used.
+To use JSON Web Token (JWT) for Aspera on Cloud API client authentication, a [private/public key pair](#private-key) must be used.

 ##### API Client JWT activation